1. What is strategic sourcing?

 4. How are strategic sourcing initiatives selected, and who makes the decision?

 New opportunities are identified through spend analysis, Efficiency Review suggestions, requests from a Chief Executive Officer (CXO), or suggestions from other stakeholders.
-The DHS Strategic Sourcing Program Office (SSPO) then conducts an assessment to determine the viability of the opportunity and whether it should move forward as an initiative.
-If so, SSPO documents its recommendation in a business case which requires approval by the program office, the Office of Small and Disadvantaged Business Utilization (OSDBU), and the Office of Chief Procurement Officer (OCPO).
+The DHS Strategic Solutions Office (SSO) then conducts an assessment to determine the viability of the opportunity and whether it should move forward as an initiative.
+If so, SSO documents its recommendation in a business case which requires approval by the program office, the Office of Small and Disadvantaged Business Utilization (OSDBU), and the Office of Chief Procurement Officer (OCPO).

 5. What is DHS’s track record for implementing strategic sourcing?